-The Federal Government is providing $1,500 per eligible employee per fortnight to employers to keep employees connected to their businesses until 27 September 2020.
-An extension in JobKeeper Payments is also available for eligible organisations and employees until 28 March 2021 at reduced rates.
+The Federal Government is providing up to $1,000 per eligible employee per fortnight to employers to keep employees connected to their businesses until 28 March 2021.

 What is GST turnover?